rust-lang/rust-forge/src/policies/llm-usage.md

 - Comments from a personal user account that are originally created by an LLM.
     - ℹ️ This also applies to issue bodies, PR descriptions, team/meeting chats, and agendas.
     - ℹ️ This also applies to voice/video content originally created or scripted by an LLM.
-    - ℹ️ This does not apply if the LLM content is clearly quoted and marked, you can post that.
+    - ℹ️ This does not apply if the LLM content is clearly quoted and marked; you can post that.
          However, the content of the comment must stand on its own even without the LLM content; it's not a substitute for your own words.
     - ℹ️ See also "machine-translation" in ⚠️ below.
     - ℹ️ See also "Scope" in the appendix below.